 The vast majority of the Contra Costa County Deputy District Attorneys Association voted to strike after county supervisors on Sept.
 1 imposed on them an employment contract that reduced their overall compensation by more than 8 percent, union treasurer Mary Knox said.
 That equaled more than $700 out of the attorneys' monthly paycheck, Knox said.

-Negotiations continued, and the deputy district attorneys on Wednesday night accepted the county's latest offer, a contract that softens the pay cut over time, returning them to their former salary level
+Negotiations continued, and the deputy district attorneys on Wednesday night accepted the county's latest offer, a contract that softens the pay cut over time, returning them to their former salary level by July 2014.
+The union also agreed to a new retirement tier for incoming county employees that officials say will provide the county tremendous long-term savings.

 The Board of Supervisors is scheduled to vote on the ratified agreement Tuesday.